nushell/nushell.github.io/book/thinking_in_nushell.md

 > source $"($my-path)/common.nu"
 ```

-This would require the evaluator to run and evaluate the string before the parser was able to look inside the file to find definitions.
-Again, this mixes parsing and evaluation, no longer keeping them separate.
+This would require the evaluator to run and evaluate the string, but unfortunately Nushell needs this information at compile-time.

-**Thinking in Nushell:** Nushell is designed to use a single parsing phase separate from evaluation.
-This will allow for strong IDE support, accurate error messages, and an easier language for third-party tools to work with.
+**Thinking in Nushell:** Nushell is designed to use a single compile step for all the source you send it, and this is separate from evaluation.
+This will allow for strong IDE support, accurate error messages, an easier language for third-party tools to work with, and in the future even fancier output like being able to compile Nushell directly to a binary file.

 ## Variables are immutable